Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

-Alzheimer’s is a common disease, so it’s quite likely you will have a relative who has it.
-This doesn’t mean you will inherit it.
-Some research has suggested that if you have a parent or grandparent with Alzheimer’s and they developed the disease over the age of 65, then your risk of developing Alzheimer’s may be slightly higher than someone with no family history.
+Alzheimer’s is common, and many people have a relative who has the disease.
+This doesn’t mean they will inherit it.
+Some research has suggested that if someone has a parent or grandparent with Alzheimer’s who developed the disease over the age of 65, then their own risk of developing Alzheimer’s may be slightly higher than someone with no family history.

 Research has identified several genes that are associated with a higher risk of late-onset Alzheimer’s in some people.
-Having these genes does not definitely mean someone will develop the disease, only that their risk is higher.
-However, their discovery is revealing more about the causes of Alzheimer’s.
+Having these genes does not definitely mean someone will develop the disease, only that their risk is higher than those with a different genetic make-up.
+However, the discovery of these genes is revealing more about the causes of Alzheimer’s.

-In some instances early-onset Alzheimer’s can run in families.
+In some instances early-onset Alzheimer’s can run in families and may be caused by faulty genes.
 In these cases, many members of the same side of the family are affected, often in their 30s, 40s or 50s.
 These types of Alzheimer’s are very rare.

 Other risk factors

-Some people develop mild memory problems that are worse than those to be expected at their age, but that aren’t yet interfering with normal daily activities.
+Some people develop mild memory problems that are worse than expected for their age, but that aren’t yet getting in the way of normal daily life.
 You might hear this called mild cognitive impairment or MCI.
 While people with MCI are at increased risk of developing Alzheimer’s, many people with MCI do not develop the disease and some even regain normal memory function.